-Income tax expense comprises current and deferred tax.
-Current tax and deferred tax are recognized in profit or loss except to the extent that it relates to a business combination, or items recognized directly in equity.
-Current taxes and deferred taxes relating to a transaction or event recognized directly in equity, are recognized directly in equity.
+Income tax comprises current and deferred tax.
+Current tax and deferred tax are recognized in profit or loss except to the extent that it relates to a business combination, or are recognized directly in equity if they relate to items recognized directly in equity..
 Current tax is the expected tax payable (or receivable) on the taxable income for the year, using tax rates enacted or substantively enacted at the reporting date.